anders-s-olsen/Mlops_project/reports/README.md

 >
 > Answer:

-One of the biggest challenges was using Vertex AI for training, since this required Docker build to work as well as all of the minor dependencies, such as including a wandb API key in the script, to work.
-Building a docker image on GCP easily takes 20 minutes and both the Docker image and the subsequent training could fail, leading to further debugging.
+We had several challenges during this project, and most of them concerned getting the different tools to work, and get them to work together.
+For example, one of the biggest challenges was using Vertex AI for training, since this required Docker build to work as well as all of the minor dependencies, such as including a wandb API key in the script.
+Building a docker image on GCP easily takes 20 minutes and both the Docker image and the subsequent training could fail, requiring further debugging.
 Furthermore, the GCP documentation is not very user friendly and can take a long time to understand.
+We also thought that we had access to GPUs, since we requested an increased quota which was approves immediately.
+However, it turned out that Vertex AI has their own quotas which we did not get to increase before we had moved on.

+Hvad var ellers svært?

 ### Question 27